Central Ontario Psychology: Dr Jonathan Douglas, Dr Robin Mitchell & Associates

 • Have you been tested as positive, or are you awaiting the results of a test?

-• Does someone you are in close contact with have COVID-19 (eg, in your household or workplace)?
+• Does someone you are in close contact with (eg, in your household or workplace) either have COVID-19, or are they awaiting the results of a COVID test due to symptoms or close contact with a possible case?

 A "Yes" to any item above constitutes a positive screening for possible COVID-19.
 Please follow up with Telehealth Ontario (1 800 797 0000) or the Simcoe-Muskoka District Health Unit (1 877 721 7520), consult your physician, or go to the hospital for further examination.